MoCoMakers/qt-panda/documentation/PC_GUI_LAYOUT.md

 3. The tip moves to the starting position
 4. It scans line by line: moves along X-axis, steps in Y-direction, repeats
 5. At each point, it measures current and adjusts height (if constant current mode is on)
+   - **If constant current mode is ON**: Feedback adjusts DACZ to maintain constant current → DACZ image shows topography, ADC image is relatively uniform
+   - **If constant current mode is OFF**: DACZ stays fixed → DACZ image is flat, ADC image shows current variations
 6. Data streams back via serial communication
 7. Images update in real-time as data arrives
 8. You'll see the images "paint" line by line